 In our Samsung T5 review, the solid-state drive dominated the competition and its T3 prequel in read and write tests, while maintaining the same physical footprint.
 Encased in a solid, aluminum shell, Samsung claims this external drive can withstand a drop from as high as six feet without difficulty.
 Although we would hardly suggest you put such claims to the test, it’s important that external drives — which are not protected by the shell of a desktop or laptop — are sturdy enough to withstand a little punishment.

 Thanks to its speed, compact sizing, and additional features like compatible encryption software, there is no other drive we can recommend as highly as the Samsung T5.
-It can be expensive when you get toward the top-end of the storage space spectrum — the 2TB configuration will run you $430 — but it’s much cheaper than it was a couple of years ago and if you can afford it, this is the external drive for you.
+It can be expensive when you get toward the top-end of the storage space spectrum — the 2TB configuration will cost several hundred dollars — but it’s much cheaper than it was a couple of years ago and if you can afford it, this is the external drive for you.

 The most lightweight